-Abigail repeated the rumor that the women had spanked Boylston, who was John Adams’ mother’s first cousin.
+Abigail repeated the rumor that the women had spanked Boylston, her husband’s first cousin once removed.
 “A large concourse of Men stood amazd silent Spectators of the whole transaction,” she concluded.
 According to another report, the Boston women offered Boylston’s tea to poor people in the North End.

 The East Hartford Food Riot